BUZZARDGTA/GTA-V-Session-Sniffer/docs/SCRIPT_CONFIGURATION.md

 ### Resolving Country, City and ASN / ISP IP Lookup fields

-The script relies on the free [MaxMind’s GeoLite2 databases](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) databases to resolve these informations.
+The script relies on the free [MaxMind’s GeoLite2 databases](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) to resolve these informations.
 Upon startup, it automatically attempts to check for updates and downloads the latest version from the [PrxyHunter/GeoLite2](https://github.com/PrxyHunter/GeoLite2) repository.

 In the event that this repository is deleted, you will need to manually download the following MaxMind GeoLite2 databases: `GeoLite2-ASN.mmdb`, `GeoLite2-City.mmdb` and `GeoLite2-Country.mmdb`.